coreos/coreos-assembler/docs/kola.md

 across multiple platforms.
 It is primarily designed to operate within the CoreOS Assembler for testing software that has landed in the OS image.

-Kola supports running tests on multiple platforms, currently QEMU, GCE, AWS, VMware VSphere, Packet, and OpenStack.
+Kola supports running tests on multiple platforms, currently QEMU, GCP, AWS, VMware VSphere, Packet, and OpenStack.
 In the future systemd-nspawn and other platforms may be added.
 Local platforms do not rely on access to the Internet as a design